FAROVISION/-Smart-work-clothes/README.md

 - ✅ Impact-resistant and built for harsh environments
 - ✅ Easy integration with HSE systems and project control
 - ✅ Cost-effective and flexible

+# 👟⚡ Smart Work Shoes – Safe Steps, Smart Energy
+An advanced wearable device that **generates energy with every step you take**

+### ⚙️ قابلیت‌ها
+- ⚡ **Kinetic Energy Harvesting**
+- 👟 **Step Tracking & Real-Time GPS Positioning**
+- 🔴 **Emergency Button and SOS Alert**
+- 💡 **Smart Light for Low-Light and Night Environments**
+- 🟢 **Built-in Battery for Storing Generated Energy**
+- 🟡 **Durable and Suitable for All Industrial and Construction Work Environments**
+- 🟠 **Connectivity with HSE Systems and Control Center**

+### 🧩 طراحی ماژولار
+- ✅ Compatible with All Standard Work Shoes
+- ✅ Impact-Resistant and Built for Harsh Conditions
+- ✅ Replaceable Energy Module with Easy Maintenance
+- ✅ Cost-Effective and Usable Across Various Projects and Industries

 ---